history-archaeology-project/history-archaeology-project.github.io/articles/index.md

 Welcome to the full archive of our historical and archaeological articles.
 Here you can find all published materials in chronological order.

 ---
+*   **[Derinkuyu: The Ancient Multi-Level Underground City of Cappadocia](/articles/derinkuyu-underground-city)** — *Exploring the defense mechanisms, ventilation systems, and mysterious origins of Turkey's massive underground fortress.*
 *   **[The Iron Pillar of Delhi: The Rust-Resistant Ancient Mystery](/articles/delhi-iron-pillar)** — *Investigating the metallurgy, forge-welding techniques, and unique chemical defense of India's famous ancient column.*
 *   **[The Cothon of Carthage: The Ancient World's Hidden Naval Base](/articles/carthage-cothon)** — *An in-depth look into the circular naval fortress, double-docking system, and military secrecy of Carthage.*
 *   **[The Labyrinth of Knossos: Palace or Monster's Cage?](/articles/knossos-labyrinth)** — *Exploring the connection between the Minoan Palace of Knossos, bull-leaping rituals, and the Greek myth of the Minotaur.*